Darolutamide: Absorption

 The absolute bioavailability of darolutamide with oral administration of a single 300-mg dose without food is approximately 30%.
 The bioavailability of darolutamide is increased by about 2- to 2.5-fold when administered with food, with a similar increase in exposure occurring for ketodarolutamide.
 Exposure to darolutamide and ketodarolutamide increases in a nearly linear or dose-proportional manner across a dose range of 100 to 700 mg (or about 0.17- to 1.17-fold the recommended 600-mg dosage).
 No further increase in exposure to darolutamide was observed at a dosage of darolutamide of 900 mg twice per day (or 1.5 times the recommended 600-mg dosage), indicating a saturation of absorption at doses above 700 mg.
 Following a single 600-mg dose of darolutamide, peak levels of darolutamide occur after approximately 4 hours.
 Steady-state levels of darolutamide occur after 2 to 5 days of continuous administration with food, during which time an approximate 2-fold accumulation in darolutamide levels occurs.
 At steady state with 600 mg/day darolutamide, mean levels of darolutamide are 4.79 μg/mL and area-under-the-curve levels of darolutamide over time 0 to 12 hours (AUC0–12) are 52.82 h•μg/mL.
 Total exposure to ketodarolutamide is approximately 1.7-fold that of darolutamide.

 Distribution

 The volume of distribution of darolutamide with intravenous administration is 119 L. The plasma protein binding of darolutamide is 92%, with 8% circulating freely, and of ketodarolutamide is 99.8%, with 0.2% circulating unbound.
 As such, free levels of darolutamide in the circulation are about 40-fold higher than those of ketodarolutamide.
 Both darolutamide and ketodarolutamide are bound mainly to albumin.
-Darolutamide and ketodarolutamide appear to negligibly cross the blood–brain barrier both in mice and humans.
+Darolutamide and ketodarolutamide has been claimed to negligibly cross the blood–brain barrier both in mice and humans.
+However, a subsequent study of darolutamide monotherapy in men with prostate cancer found that it increased testosterone levels, a centrally mediated antiandrogenic action.
 Darolutamide is a known substrate of P-glycoprotein and the breast cancer resistance protein (BCRP).
 P-Glycoprotein is known to play a major role in excluding drugs from the brain due to efflux back across the blood–brain barrier.